Power NI: Tariffs, Perks, Reviews & Contact Details

 Power NI perks & services

 Along with the supply of electricity, Power NI offers a few services and perks that customers can avail of.
-These are: The Energy Online service, the Power NI app, a Perks account and an export electricity purchase service with the Microgen tariff.
+These could be: The Energy Online service, the Power NI app, a Perks account and an export electricity purchase service with the Microgen tariff.

 Customers can export electricity generated but not used at their premises back into the grid.
 The amount exported will be paid for annually by Power NI.
 To receive payment for exporting electricity, you will need to have an import/export meter installed.
 The export unit rate (per kWh), as outlined in the Microgen tariff, is 5.10p.